5mehulhelp5/CustomLinkProduct/README.md

 - Adds three custom product link types to Magento 2
 - Provides GraphQL APIs for querying and updating product links
+- Supports both individual link type updates and a unified update for all link types
 - Includes validation for product links
 - Supports detailed error reporting